cesaro/dpu/doc/notes.rst

   For k=6, the filtering is one order of magnitude stronger, we go from 1383 events per unfiltered spike to 8.8 events after filtering.

+- Modify steroids so that we receive THSTART actions rather than having to guess when it is the first context switch to that thread.
+The lack of actions makes the logic in stream_to_events rather complex.

 Alternatives
 ============